Shaping healthy urban environments: from the microbiome to the metropololis

 Funding

-The studentship is available from 1 October 2023 for a period of three years, subject to satisfactory progress and includes a tax exempt stipend, which will be £18,622 (2023/24) per annum.
+The studentship is available from 01 October 2024 for a period of three years, subject to satisfactory progress and includes a tax exempt stipend, which is currently £18,622 (2023/24) per annum.

 In addition, full-time tuition fees will be covered for up to three years (Home).